equalitie/ouinet/test/integration_test/README.md

 ### I2P Browser tests without relaying on the Python script.

-The `i2p_browser_test.py` test print the parameters you need to run the injector and client to act as HTTP over I2P proxy.
+The `try_i2p_at_browser.py` script prints the parameters you need to run the injector and client to act as HTTP over I2P proxy.
 Using these parameters then you could run the injector and the client on different machine to simulate more of a real world situation.

 More specifically to run the ouinet injector on the injector machine, create the sub-folder folder `repos/i2p_injector_i2p` in current folder and then run